mid2SUPAERO/EMTO/README.md

 ```
 It is reccomended to stop the code before line 23 (to avoid the total design evaluation).

+## Results with cells using 4 transmission zones
 In order to run the following examples (with cells using only 4 transmission zones), it is necessary to first download the structural database on Mendeley : https://data.mendeley.com/datasets/pvwyj9hnrb/1 (database of microstructures for cells with 4 transmission zones).
 For these examples, it is also necessary to change lines 9-13 in totalDesign.m to
 ```matlab
 load('DB4stru1.mat')